I had a chance meeting with Prince… and then his bodyguard…!

-While in Los Angeles, I stayed at The Beverly Hills Hotel and as The Grammys grew closer, celebrities started popping up everywhere.
-Saturday night, before the main event, I found myself hanging out in the bar area alone, waiting for some friends to stop making fools out of themselves outside the entrance to the Quincy Jones party (an event I did NOT have an invitation to – damn it!).
-But while they were out in the lobby, I was having some pretty amazing experiences all on my own in the bar.
+While in Los Angeles, I stayed at The Beverly Hills Hotel and as the big event grew closer, celebrities started popping up everywhere.
+On Saturday night, I found myself hanging out at the bar waiting for some friends.
+They were busy making fools out of themselves outside the entrance to the Quincy Jones party (an event I did NOT have an invitation to – damn it!), which was happening in the same hotel.
+My shoes were killing me and I was desperate to sit so standing in the lobby, even with all the celebrity activity, wasn’t an option.
+But, while they were out in the lobby snapping photos, I was having some pretty amazing experiences all on my own in the bar.

 I shared a toast with Madonna, I had a conversation at the bar with Alicia Keys, and after one too many drinks, I found myself bumping into a very big, very tall, very angry looking man who looked like he wanted to murder me.
-But behind him was the most beautiful, short man wearing tall boots I had ever seen – a man who heavily influenced the shape of pop music for generations to come.
-Behind the man who wanted to punch me in the face, stood Prince.
+I almost walked away after apologizing but behind him was the most beautiful, short man wearing tall boots I had ever seen.
+I didn’t register who it was right away but as the fog in my mind cleared, I focused in on the man who heavily influenced the shape of pop music for generations.
+Behind the giant man who wanted to punch me in the face, stood Prince and I was awestruck.

 Except he did.
 Hard.